-HOUSE STYLE
+STYLE

-- 1. Karnac books are edited according to the Oxford English Dictionary and Oxford editorial style with the exception of the use of "s" spelling (e.g., realise not realize / organisation not organization). - 2.
-We use the serial comma ("Where more than two words or phrases or groupings occur together in a sequence a comma should precede the and: A great, wise, and beneficent measure."
-See New Hart's Rules, pp. 71-72). - 3.
-We prefer to have that used in restrictive constructions and which in unrestrictive ones (see Fowler's Modern English Usage, pp. 625-630, 699-702). - 4.
-Double quotation marks should be used throughout (with single quotes within the double). - 5.
+- 1. Karnac books are edited according to the Oxford English Dictionary and Oxford editorial style with the exception of the use of "s" spelling, e.g., realise not realize / organisation not organization. - 2. serial comma ("Where more than two words or phrases or groupings occur together in a sequence a comma should precede the and: A great, wise, and beneficent measure."
+See New Hart's Rules, pp. 71-72). - 3. that is used in restrictive constructions and which in unrestrictive ones (see Fowler's Modern English Usage, pp. 625-630, 699-702). - 4.
+Double quotation marks should be used throughout. - 5.
 Any abbreviations (acronyms) used should be explained the first time they occur.
 (For further information on abbreviations see below) - 6.
 Please avoid terminology that might be construed as being sexist, racist, or discriminatory. - 7.
-Numbers are spelled out in full up to one hundred, and from 100 onwards are given in numeric form, except when they begin a sentence (i.e., 'The study comprised 200 people', but 'Two hundred people took part in the study'). - 8.
-Centuries are to be spelt out in full: e.g., "nineteenth century" and not "19th century".
-(Note: "a nineteenth-century novel" and "written in the nineteenth century".) - 9.
-We prefer that "enquire" is used for general senses of "ask" and "inquire" is reserved for uses of meaning "make a formal investigation".
+Numbers are spelled out in full up to one hundred, and from 100 onwards are given in numeric form, except when they begin a sentence (i.e., 'The study comprised 200 people', but 'Two hundred people took part in the study').